designstem/projects/packaging/index.md

 ### Precious packaging

 Sometimes the package is part of the value, like with perfume bottles.
 Walk through a perfume store and look at the different and extraordinary shapes.
-No one would put so much effort into designing bottles, if it wasn't what the customer wanted.
+No one would put so much effort into designing bottles if it wasn't what the customer wanted.

-<f-arrow-icon /> **Which other examples for precious packaging can you find?**
+<f-arrow-icon /> **Which other examples of precious packaging can you find?**

 -